 Horror comedy is one of the most accessible sub-genres.
 After all, most people who watch horror movies are looking to laugh at them anyway.
-When done right, the balance of scares and humor will cause the audience to still be engaged by the story but have fun with it at the same time.
-This doesn’t always work.
+When done right, the balance of scares and humor will cause the audience to be engaged by the story but have fun with it at the same time.
+However, this doesn’t always work.
 These two ideas are hard to pull off on their own, let alone together.
 But, nonetheless, comedy and horror have always walked hand in hand.

 It’s such a wide area of the genre that some movies often go overlooked and never really get the attention they deserve.
 Others just get a bad rap.
 Whatever the case, here are horror comedies both scary and funny that are worth another look.